matrixgpt/matrix-chatgpt-bot/README.md

 - When using a self-hosted setup, you could wildcard all your users with `MATRIX_WHITELIST=:yourhomeserver.example`.

 ### OpenAI / ChatGPT
 - You need to have an account at [openai.com](https://openai.com/).
+Please note that the usage of the ChatGPT-API is not free.
 - Create a [API Key](https://platform.openai.com/account/api-keys).
 Then, set `OPENAI_API_KEY` in your `.env` file
 - You might want to change to chat-model by setting the `CHATGPT_MODEL` in your `.env` file.
-- The model currently defaults to `text-chat-davinci-002-20221122`.
-- Check the [node-chatgpt-api](https://github.com/waylaidwanderer/node-chatgpt-api) repository to keep track of the models.
+ChatGPT is the `gpt-3.5-turbo`-model which is the default.
+Please note that depending on the model, your OpenAI account will be charged.

 ## Setup